dsilva-c/42_commoncore/M1 - get_next_line/tester/README.md

 ```

 ### 2️⃣ Standard input (pipes)
-The subject strictly requires GNL to read from standard input.
+The subject strictly requires gnl to read from standard input.
 This command pipes a string into the tester to verify it.

 ```bash
 make test_stdin